openstack-archive/fuel-plugin-influxdb-grafana/doc/source/user.rst

 deploying a Mirantis OpenStack environment can typically take anything from 30 minutes to several hours.
-But once your deployment is complete, you should see a notification message indicating that you deployment is complete like in the figure below.
+But once your deployment is complete, you should see a notification message indicating that you deployment is complete as in the figure below.

 .. image:: ../images/deployment_notification.png
    :width: 800